brianchase/anthology/README.md

 1. Karl Marx – A Contribution to the Critique of Political Economy, excerpt
 1. John Stuart Mill – Utilitarianism, chap.
 2
 1. Susan B. Anthony – Speech on Receiving Her Sentence
-1. Robert Louis Stevenson – An Apology for Idlers
 1. Charles Sanders Peirce – The Fixation of Belief
 1. Fyodor Dostoevsky – The Brothers Karamazov, excerpt
 1. Jane Addams – The Subjective Necessity for Social Settlements